 What drives me is my passion and commitment to make a positive difference in the world, and to support and enable others to do so as well.
 I believe that facilitation and facilitative leadership will be key to achieving a just and sustainable world for all.
 The great reward of my work today is to see people awaken to their own power to make a difference, and to their capacity to join and align with others to achieve common goals for the greater good – to awaken to the power of their participation and their leadership.

 I am a Certified Professional Facilitator, and an experienced lead trainer and licensed provider of ‘ICA’s ‘ToP’ facilitation training.
 I have been a facilitator and trainer since 1986 and I have been providing facilitation, training and consulting professionally to clients since 1997.
 I began my career in grassroots community development work in India, Africa and the Middle East, after awakening to my own passion and commitment as an international volunteer in 1986.
-Since 1997 I have worked with a wide range of clients in the UK and overseas – see who I work with and how I work.
+Since 1997 I have worked with a wide range of clients in the UK and overseas – see how I work, who I work with and recommendations & case studies.

 For most of my career I have worked in various roles with ICA (the Institute of Cultural Affairs), the global community of non-profit organisations ‘advancing human development worldwide’.
 I am now serving as volunteer President of ICA International.
 Before going freelance in October 2012 I was employed as Chief Executive of ICA:UK, where since 1997 I developed ICA:UK’s social enterprise programme of facilitation and facilitation training.
 In my time with ICA:UK I designed and delivered scores of tailored facilitated processes for clients and over 100 public and in-house facilitation courses, and I grew and managed a small staff team and a national network of over 30 active Associates.